Automated Detection and Forecasting of COVID-19 using Deep Learning Techniques: A Review: Computer Aided Diagnosis System (CADS) for COVID-19 Detection

 The primary issue in training the deep models is the concern of overfitting that occurs from the gap between the limited number of training samples and a large number of learnable parameters.
-Convolutional networks try to overcome this by using convolutional layers.
+Convolutional networks try to overcome this by using convolutional layers \cite{cnn}.
 CNNs require minimal pre-processing by considering the 2-dimensional (2D) images as input, and hence it is designed to retain and utilize the structural information among neighboring pixels or voxels.
 A differentiable function is utilized to transform one volume of actions by each layer to the other as it is a sequence of layers structurally.
-Figure 6 represents the architecture for a usual computer vision job that comprises of three neural layers: convolutional, pooling, and fully connected layers.
-The convolutional layers are usually combined with the pooling layers, and their output is fed to the fully connected layers \cite{a27}.
-Also, a variety of methods like dropout and batch normalization help these networks to learn better \cite{a27}.